NatashaRy/house-price-predictor/README.md

 	4. Houses with garages have higher sale price *- confirmed.*
 - **Returns chosen hypothesis**.

-### Predict Sale Price
+### Sale Price Predictor
 - **File name**: [`price_prediction.py`](https://github.com/NatashaRy/milestone-project-heritage-housing-issues/blob/main/app_pages/price_predictions.py)
+- **Icon**: 💰
 - **Purpose**: Address Business Requirement 2 by providing predictions for the 4 inherited houses and allowing users to predict prices for other houses.
 - **State Business Requirement 2**: Clearly outline the requirement to predict house sale prices.

 ![Predict Sale Price page](docs/readme-imgs/price-prediction.png)

 **Content**:
-- **Introduction**:
+- **Introduction**: Explains what the page is about.
-	- Page introduction.
-	- Reminder of business requirement 2.
+- **Reminder of business requirement 2**

-- **Predict the sale price of inherited houses**:
+- **Predict the sale price of inherited houses**: This section is divided into two subheadings, each providing tabs for users to choose how they want to view the data:
+	1. **Inherited House Data**: Allows users to explore the raw data of the inherited houses.
-- **Displays data of inherited houses in a full width table, filtered with best features.
+		- **Tab 1 - Data Table**: Displays a full-width table with data filtered using the best features.
-	- Displays predicted sale price for inherited houses in a full width table.
-	- Displays total predicted price of inherited houses.
+		- **Tab 2 - Chart**: Displays a full-width chart visualizing the data.
+	2. **Predicted Sale Prices for Inherited Houses**: Focuses on the predicted sale prices for the inherited houses.
+		- **Tab 1 - Data Table**: Displays a full-width table with the predicted sale prices.
+		- **Tab 2 - Chart**: Displays a full-width chart visualizing the predicted sale prices.
-	- Displays interactive bar chart of predicted sale price of the four inherited houses.
+- **Sum of total sale price for all inherited houses**.
-		- When hover over chart, box with price and house gets visible.

-- **Prediction of sale price of your own house**:
-	- Widgets for users to input house attributes:
+- **Prediction of sale price of your own house**: Allows users to input specific house attributes and receive a predicted sale price based on the entered data.
-		- `GarageArea`
-		- `GrLivArea`
-		- `KitchenQual` (1-5 scale)
-		- `OverallQual` (1-10 scale)
-	- A "Predict Price" button to generate predictions for the entered attributes.
-	- Question mark help at scale options explaining what each value equals:
+	- **Input Widgets**: Users can provide the following house attributes using interactive widgets:
+		- `GarageArea`: Size of the garage in square feet.
+		- `GrLivArea`: Above-ground living area in square feet.
+		- `KitchenQual`: Kitchen quality, selected from a dropdown menu.
+		- `OverallQual`: Overall material and finish quality, selected on a scale from 1 to 10.
+Has a help box to explain 1=Poor and 10=Excellent quality.
+	- **Question Mark Help**: `OverallQual` has each a help mark explaining what the steps are equal to in quality:
 		- 1 = Poor
-		- 2 = Fair
+		- 3 = Fair
-		- 3 = Typical
+		- 5 = Typical/Average
-		- 4 = Good
+		- 7 = Good
-		- 5 = Excellent
+		- 10 = Excellent
-	- Button labeled "Predict Price", to predict price based on user input.
+	- Button labeled *"Predict Sale Price"*, to predict price based on user input.
 		- Returns the predicted sale price based on the inputted house data from the user.

 ### Machine Learning Model
 - **File name**: [`ml_pipeline_predictions.py`](https://github.com/NatashaRy/milestone-project-heritage-housing-issues/blob/main/app_pages/ml_pipeline_prediction.py)
+- **Icon**: 🤖
 - **Purpose**: Provide an overview of the machine learning model's performance and technical implementation.

 ![Machine Learning Model page](docs/readme-imgs/ml-pipeline.png)

 **Content**:
-- **Introduction**:
-	* Page introduction.
-	* Infobox with key performance metrics R² for Train and Test set.
-- **ML Pipeline**:
-	- Displays pipeline steps.
+- **Introduction**: Provides an overview of the page, explaining its purpose to present the machine learning model, its performance, and key insights.
+- **Information box**: Summarizes the model training and evaluation process, including key metrics and highlights of the pipeline's performance.
+- **Machine Learning Pipeline**: Displays the structure of the trained machine learning pipeline, outlining the steps involved in data preprocessing, feature selection, and prediction.
 - **Feature Importance**:
-	- Highlight the most important features used by the model to make predictions.
+	- Highlights the most important features used by the model to make predictions.
-	- Visualization of feature importance for featured variables.
+	- Includes a visualization that shows the relative importance of each feature.
 - **Model Performance**:
-	- Model Evaluation for Train and Test set.
-	- Displays performance score for each set separately.
+	- Evaluates the model's performance on both the training and test datasets.
+	- Performance scores are displayed side by side in columns for easy comparison.
-	- Scores displayed:
+	- Metrics include:
 		- Mean Absolute Error (MAE)
 		- Mean Squared Error (MSE)
 		- Root Mean Squared Error (RMSE)
 		- R² (R-squared)
 - **Regression Evaluation Plots**:
-	- Visualization that compares actual values and predictions on both Train and Test sets side by side.
+	- Visualizations that compare actual values and predicted values for both the training and test datasets.
+	- Plots are displayed side by side for a clear comparison.

 ## Plots